Community-Cleanup/Co-Cleanup-Docs/README.md

 ### Target Audience

-**App** Name is aimed at community members, organisations, emergency services or councils to help inform and coordinate clean-up efforts post-natural disaster.
+Co Cleanup is aimed at community members, organisations, emergency services or councils to help inform and coordinate clean-up efforts post-natural disaster.
 Willing volunteers can use this app to know the time and locations of coordinated clean-ups and where help is most needed.

 ### Tech Stack